fluxnetart/fluxnetart.github.io/_posts/2025-03-18-videos-wanted.md

 ---
 layout: post
 title: Your clips wanted for video mandala
-excerpt: We are creating a crowd-sourced video mandala featuring clips of people connecting with nature in contemplative ways from around the world.
+excerpt: April 2025.
+Rosa Lewis is creating a crowd-sourced video mandala featuring clips of people connecting with nature in contemplative ways from around the world.
 categories: news
 ---